nazila-entezari/Tableau/README.md

 To save your workbook as a .twbx file, you will just need to select "Save As..." from the "File" dropdown.
 Then, select the .twbx option.

-## Assessment

-Your final product will be assessed on the following metrics:

-* Analytic Rigor

-* Readability

-* Visual Attraction

 ## Hints